network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

-IANA has been requested to record the service type “_nq._tcp” (Network Quality) for advertising and discovery of RPM Test Server instances.
+IANA has been requested to record the service type “_nq._tcp” (Network Quality) for advertising and discovery of Responsiveness Test Server instances.

 # Acknowledgments